juxt/yada/dev/resources/user-manual.md

 was created with a tiny amount of code.
 And yet, none of the behaviour we have seen is hardcoded or contrived.
-Much of the behavior was inferred from the types of the first argument given to the `yada/resource` properties, in this case, the Java string.
+Much of the behavior was inferred from the types of the first argument given to the `yada` function, in this case, the Java string.
 And yada includes support for many other basic types (atoms, Clojure collections, files, directories, Java resources…).